A Filipina woman outdoors next to a large tan and white dog, smiling and looking joyful on a sunny day.

 My Path to This Work

 My practice is deeply rooted in my own lived experience.
-I know the journey of surviving intimate partner violence, of navigating different cultures as an immigrant, and of holding a multidimensional identity in the face of systemic challenges.
+I know the journey of surviving intimate partner violence, of navigating different cultures as an immigrant, and of holding a multidimensional and neurodivergent identity in the face of systemic challenges.
 This isn't just my story; it’s the foundation that allows me to offer a truly empathetic and non-judgmental space for yours.

 I am also a client of therapy and believe deeply in its power.
 My own healing has taught me that when we find our path to wholeness, we light the way for others.
 This belief is the heart of my mission: to empower you to heal, so you can become a source of strength and wellness in your family and community.